-Preparations containing oestrogen (topical or vaginal HRT) are often used to alleviate this condition.
+Preparations containing oestrogen - topical or vaginal hormone replacement therapy (HRT) - are often used to alleviate this condition.
 They include:

-The advantage of this route of administration is that oestrogen is delivered directly to oestrogen-depleted tissues with similar efficacy to oral oestrogen, with the hope of avoiding significant systemic absorption and consequent side-effects.
-Given some concerns surrounding the safety of systemic HRT, particularly on breast tissue and the coagulation cascade, topical HRT offers a more targeted approach.
+The advantage of vaginal treatment is that oestrogen is delivered directly to oestrogen-depleted tissues with similar efficacy to oral oestrogen, but avoiding significant systemic absorption and consequent side-effects.

-- Topical HRT is sometimes used prior to prolapse repair surgery in postmenopausal women with evidence of epithelial atrophy.
+- Vaginal HRT is sometimes used prior to prolapse repair surgery in postmenopausal women with evidence of epithelial atrophy.

 - Urge incontinence may be improved by low-dose vaginal oestrogens.

-- Topical oestrogens are used to treat labial adhesions in girls.
+- Topical vaginal oestrogens can be used to treat labial adhesions in girls.

-The creams and pessaries may damage latex condoms and diaphragms; women using these types of contraception should be advised to use either vaginal tablets or the vaginal ring.
+- The creams may damage latex condoms and diaphragms; women using these types of contraception should be advised to use either vaginal tablets or the vaginal ring.

 Initiating and monitoring treatment

-- Establish there are no contra-indications to oestrogen therapy - if present, avoid prescribing topical oestrogens or seek specialist advice, as some systemic absorption will occur.
+- Establish that there are no contra-indications to vaginal oestrogen therapy - if present, avoid prescribing topical oestrogens or seek specialist advice.

-- Use the lowest effective dose to minimise systemic absorption - eg, pessaries or creams daily for the first two weeks and then reducing to twice weekly.
+- Use the lowest effective dose to minimise systemic absorption - eg, creams daily for the first two weeks and then reducing to twice weekly.

 - Use preparations that have low systemic bioavailability.
-Efficacy of creams, pessaries, tablets and vaginal rings appears equal.
+Efficacy of creams, tablets and vaginal rings is similar.

-- Low-dose topical oestrogen does not therefore need to be given with systemic progestogens.
+- Low-dose vaginal oestrogen does not need to be given with systemic progestogens.

 - Most women will have relief of their symptoms after about three weeks of treatment.
 Maximal benefit usually occurs after 1-3 months but may take up to a year.